dlb34/diary_application_capstone/README.md

 # Serverless diary

-Hello Udacity Mentor, i created a diary app where users can enter diary entries.
+Hello Udacity Mentor, thank you for taking the time to review my project.
+I created a diary app where users can enter diary entries.

 # Functionality of the application